SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 1. Configure a GCP source on a hosted collector.
 You'll obtain the **HTTP URL for the source**.
 2. Create a topic in Google Pub/Sub and subscribe the GCP source URL to that topic.
-3. Create an export of GCP logs from Google Stackdriver Logging.
+3. Create an export of GCP logs from Google Log Router.
 Exporting involves writing a filter that selects the log entries you want to export, and choosing a Pub/Sub as the destination.
 The filter and destination are held in an object called a sink.

 See the following sections for configuration instructions.

 :::note
-Logs from GCP services can be [exported](https://cloud.google.com/logging/docs/export/configure_export_v2) to any destination including Stackdriver.
-It is not required to push the GCP logs into Stackdriver for the Sumo Logic Apps to work.
-Any GCP logs can be [excluded](https://cloud.google.com/logging/docs/exclusions) from Stackdriver logging and still can be [exported](https://cloud.google.com/logging/docs/export/) to Sumo logic.
+Logs from GCP services can be [exported](https://cloud.google.com/logging/docs/export/configure_export_v2) to any destination.
+Any GCP logs can be [excluded](https://cloud.google.com/logging/docs/exclusions) from Logs router and still can be [exported](https://cloud.google.com/logging/docs/export/) to Sumo logic.
 :::

 ### Configure a Google Cloud Platform Source